FaultyRAM/ng-log/README.md

 [![Build status][1]][2]

-`ng-log` is a set of utilities for working with ngLog-formatted log files.
-This includes a universal batcher which replaces the stock ngStats/ngWorldStats batchers, and a library which handles ngLog processing and transmission.
+`ng-log` is a library which handles ngLog processing and transmission.

 ## About ngLog, ngStats and ngWorldStats